 Department for Transport failings

-Surface transport is the largest emitting sector in the UK, accounting for 23% of all emissions and although emission fell in 2018, the previous four years saw emissions rise or remain the same and overall emission have risen since 2013.
+Surface transport is now the largest emitting sector in the UK, accounting for 24% of all emissions in 2019.
 Surface transport is also the only sector (other than international aviation and shipping) where emissions have grown since 1990 (figure 1.4, page 49, Committee on Climate Change: Net Zero The UK’s contribution to stopping global warming).

 The same report also recommends a: